Rakeela/dragora-notes/Viceroy-Scorecards.md

 Supposedly, according to the voices in my head, the Commonwealth Unifiers are the Most Peaceful Faction, and the Panarchic Ritualists are the Most Violent Faction.
 I don't think the game is built that way.

+Note that Bureaucratic Overhead in the Weight of Culture (which this measures) is itself a measure of how many turns in the game has gotten.

 1. Panarchy Ritualist Game 1 (Of this scoring type)
 	1. Bureaucratic overhead:  16.6%  (Ungovernability)
 	2. Upkeep costs:  -8.26%  (Merchantry)